psb/bucklescript.github.io/docs/import-export.md

 <!-- TODO: playground link on the result -->

-You can then require the default as normal JS side:
+You can then require the default value as normal on the JS side:

 ```js
 // teacher2.js
 import studentName from 'FavoriteStudent.js';
 ```

-**Note**: the above JS snippet _only_ works if you're using that ES6 import/export syntax in JS.
-If you're still using `require`, you'd need to do:
+**Note**: the above JS snippet _only_ works if you are using ES6 import/export syntax in JS.
+If you are still using `require`, you will need to do:

 ```js
 let studentName = require('FavoriteStudent').default;